seamplex/wasora/README.md

 make check
 ```

-If you get any error, ask for help in the mailing list at <https://www.seamplex.com/lists.html>.
+If you get any error, including packages not found or other any issue, ask for help in the mailing list at <https://www.seamplex.com/lists.html>.

 # Running wasora